haplesshero13/haplesshero13.github.io/2025-09-18-Why-I-Left-Application-Development-for-AI-Safety-and-Interpretability-Research.md

 If, like I was, you are puzzled about where to start after coming from an app dev background, it might help to know a couple of basic vocab words.
 I don't mean attention heads and vectors, though you will of course learn those, too.
 I mean "research scientist" vs "research engineer".
 I won't go too far into the differences, but fundamentally the goal of any researcher is to create new knowledge.
 The difference is that "scientist" roles often are primary concerned with knowledge **novelty and discovery**, whereas "engineers" are still expected to read papers in conjunction with the scientists, collaborate to gain a deep understanding of the research problem, then find **practical solutions to the technical challenges of implementing new research**.

 Start with Stage 1 from [this blog post by Neel Nanda](https://www.alignmentforum.org/posts/jP9KDyMkchuv6tHwm/how-to-become-a-mechanistic-interpretability-researcher) on how to become an interpretability *researcher*, then come back once you've followed most of his curriculum.
 By then, you should have studied basic math, read one or two papers *max* on the architecture of LLMs, implemented a transformer from scratch, and written mech interp code.
 Then we will diverge slightly, so keep reading his post a little bit, but stick around here for *our* journey of combing software engineering experience and the work of an interpretability *research engineer*.
-Instead of opting to replicate and extend existing research, searching for research problems, and writing papers, we are going to practice *replicating, adapting, and scaling* research results and *applying them to specific domain settings*.
+Instead of opting to replicate and extend existing research, searching for research problems, and writing papers, we are going to practice **replicating, adapting, and scaling** research results and **applying them to specific domain settings**.

 Of course, you can follow the rest of Neel's post to the letter, but you and I are coming to this with a very different background that *adds value to any research lab*.
-And while one is certainly able to pivot entirely into pure, fundamental research labs, perhaps by obtaining a PhD, no lab is complete without the skills to implement clean, reusable, scalable code.
+And while one is certainly able to pivot entirely into pure, fundamental research, perhaps by obtaining a PhD, no lab is complete without the skills to implement clean, reusable, maintainable code.
 And not everyone wants or needs a PhD.

 See you next time!